alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user..
 * [GooglePlacesClone](https://github.com/VishalNandoriya/GooglePlacesClone) - This repository aims for a tutorial on how to use the Google Places API in conjunction with Google Maps iOS SDK.
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
+* [JDSwiftHeatMap](https://github.com/jamesdouble/JDSwiftHeatMap) - JDSwiftMap is an IOS Native MapKit Library.
+You can easily make a highly customized HeatMap.
 * [MBMapPulseAnimation)](https://github.com/ManickB/MBMapPulseAnimation)
 * [NearBy](https://github.com/VishalNandoriya/NearBy) - iOS app to find nearby places using MapKit.
 * [PRGLocationSearchBar](https://github.com/ispiropoulos/PRGLocationSearchBar) - Control used to show a search bar which can fetch your location as well as geocode a search string.